The last Dancing Together session in Spring 2017 was on a Saturday in late May.

-There will be a Dancing Together session on Saturday May 27th, from 3:30pm-5:30pm, at Dance Victoria Studios (2750 Quadra Street) at the back door (use the rear parking entrance on Market Street), in Lkwungen Territory.
+The next Dancing Together session will be Saturday [date], from [time], at Dance Victoria Studios (2750 Quadra Street) at the back door (use the rear parking entrance on Market Street), in Lkwungen Territory.

 Kemi will be facilitating the session: “Join me to learn how to dance the Electric Slide!
 A popular soul line dance from my childhood that is still going strong, this dance promotes community, inclusion and self expression!”
 There will be variations offered, to adapt the moves to our collective abilities and mobilities.
 There will also be some social dance time (to practice the moves just learned and/or freestyle dancing).